Aller au contenu principal

 }

 For domain-meaningful cancellations (a balance too low, a receiver flagged as fraudulent), throw a DomainError from inside the handler rather than a plain Error.
 The same wrapping applies, and the structured context survives in error.cause.
+From there, your code decides which failures deserve a retry and on what schedule.